haskell-org/summer-of-haskell/content/news/2019-07-13-testing-bipartiteness.md

 [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) or
 [Breadth-First Search](https://en.wikipedia.org/wiki/Breadth-first_search).
 We usually select DFS for this algorithm in imperative languages.
-The reason is that DFS implementation is a little bit simplier.
+The reason is that DFS implementation is a little bit simpler.
 I selected DFS, too, as a traditional way.

 So, now we came to the following scheme.
 We go through the vertices in DFS